Red Wolf (comics): Publication history

 The Wakely version of Red Wolf appeared in 2000's Blaze of Glory: The Last Ride of the Western Heroes.
 John Ostrander, the creator of this comic book series, remade the character as a western vigilante.
-In 2006, Red Wolf has an entry in the Marvel Westerns: Outlaw Files (June 2006).
+In 2006, Red Wolf received an entry in the Marvel Westerns: Outlaw Files (June 2006).
 The same year, writer Karl Kesel and penciller Carmine Di Giandomenico wrote a story on the Wakely version of Red Wolf in Mighty Marvel Western - Western Legends #1 (September 2006).

 Johnny Wakely also appeared in 2010's Rawhide Kid: The Sensational Seven.
 The series includes a mix of actual, real world Western heroes and ones from Marvel continuity.
 In an interview with Comic Book Resources, writer Ron Zimmerman revealed that Red Wolf and his canine companion Lobo would get a bit of a reinvention in the series.
 He pointed to Red Wolf as his favorite character in the book, next to Rawhide Kid and expressed an interest in writing a spinoff title starring the character.
-"Red Wolf is probably the only one on the team that is the intellectual equal of Rawhide Kid," said the writer.
-"I would liken him a little bit to Hank McCoy.
+The writer commented on Red Wolf: "I would liken him a little bit to Hank McCoy.
 He's incredibly well educated and very articulate.
 This isn't Tonto.
 This guy will hopefully read as funny, because he's nothing like any other Native American of that day - other than the fact that he's not crazy about white people.
 He's a little bit of a racist.
 But still, he's a hero."

 In a 2011 interview, writer Jason Aaron revealed that in his original outline of Astonishing Spider-Man & Wolverine, the title characters would have been stranded in the 15th century where Spider-Man would have started the New World Avengers with Sasquatch, Red Wolf and an Aztec Ghost Rider.

-The following year, writer Chris Yost chose the Texas team the Rangers to come into conflict with Houston's new superhero Scarlet Spider in the story "The Second Master" in Scarlet Spider #7-9.
+The following year, writer Christopher Yost chose the Texas team the Rangers to come into conflict with Houston's new superhero Scarlet Spider in the story "The Second Master" in Scarlet Spider #7-9.

 In 2015, a Red Wolf from an alternate universe of Earth-51920 appears in the series 1872.
 In this universe, the Marvel heroes lives in a Wild West environment, where Red Wolf became deputy of a town called Timely.
 After Secret Wars, this Red Wolf was placed in the mainstream Marvel Universe and has a difficult time remembering his past life.
 He becomes the deputy of a Santa Rosa Police Department, but later agrees to go with Clint Barton on a cross country trip to help those in need and to find out more about himself in the Occupy Avengers book.
+The 2015 relaunch was developed by S'Klallam artist Jeffrey Veregge.